migbuen44/Project-Catwalk/README.md

   - Add question and add answers buttons that when clicked display a modal form with text fields for user info and a submit button
   - Report button to report questions and answers
   - Displays user images in answers component and displays images on full screen when clicked

-This web app was a project I was assigned during my tenior at Hack Reactor.
-I opted to constuct the questions and answers widget and I built this web app with a group of three other developers.